 For the new TT Circuit Assen they used the same Start/Finish area which was public road.
 Today the Start/Finish is still at the same place but the whole circuit is now permanent.

-Two new loops where constructed, the North Loop and the South Loop.
+Two new loops were constructed, the North Loop and the South Loop.
 To connect these two loops they constructed a fast new section, the “Veenslang”, parallel to the main straight.
-This about 1 km (0.625 Miles) long section was a sort of copy of the local public roads with fast kinks, most of them where full throttle, which was a special sensation for the drivers.
+This about 1 km (0.625 Miles) long section was a sort of copy of the local public roads with fast kinks, most of them were full throttle, which was a special sensation for the drivers.

 Partically the last kink of this section, the “Ruskenhoek”, was a big challenge.
 Here they also enter a part of the old track which was originally driven in the opposite direction (see the map above).
 Today this part has been changed dramatically and lost much of its old glorie.

 TT Circuit Assen becomes a permanent race track

 Because a part of the circuit was still public road the whole circuit was open when there were no races.
 So many people took this opportunity to drive at TT Circuit Assen.
 To be frankly, I was one of them.
 After some grave accidents happen, even a few fatalities, during these illegal “Track Day’s” the local government decided in 1992 to close the road and make the semi street circuit a permanent race track.